Uncorking the Secrets of Pinot Noir: A Guide to the Great French Red Wine

 Pinot Noir food pairings

-Just like Barolo, Pinot Noir is perfect for pairings with mushrooms, porcini mushrooms, lamb kebabs, gnocchi with Bolognese, hamburgers, baked lasagna, truffle risotto, pasta Amatriciana.
+Just like Barolo, Pinot Noir is perfect for pairing with mushrooms, porcini mushrooms, lamb kebabs, gnocchi with Bolognese, hamburgers, baked lasagna, truffle risotto, pasta Amatriciana.
 If you want to discover a thousand and more recipes suitable for Pinot Noir, take a look at our guide to pair Pinot Noir with food.